hyphacoop/handbook/meetings.md

 ### Board Meeting

-📆 **Schedule:** As often as required, with appropriate notice
+📆 **Schedule:** As often as required with appropriate notice, per our [Bylaws](https://handbook.hypha.coop/bylaws.md#4-board-of-directors)
 🕙 **Duration:** 60 mins
 📋 **Template:**

-Board meetings are our ad hoc meetings open to all members where the board conducts votes on and approves resolutions.
+Board of Directors meetings are our ad hoc meetings open to all members where the board conducts votes on and approves resolutions.
 Meetings have to happen at least annually in order to approve resolutions in advance or arising from members meetings.
 We tend to schedule this with the annual members meeting and strategic retreat.

 ### Social Time